DanParkinson/project-4-elite/TESTING.md

 - table 7 8 guests
 - table 8 8 guests

-- both table 1 and 2 can only hold 2 people.
+- Both table 1 and 2 can only hold 2 people.
 Currently they are booked.

 ![11tables01](docs/testing/11tables01.png)